-Oregon Innocence Project (OIP) is an initiative that was launched by the OJRC in 2014.
-OIP's mission is to exonerate the wrongfully convicted, train law students, and promote legal reforms aimed at preventing wrongful convictions.
+We launched Oregon Innocence Project (OIP) in 2014 with a mission to exonerate the wrongfully convicted, train law students, and promote legal reforms aimed at preventing wrongful convictions.

 The extraordinary number — not to overlook the shocking stories — of exonerations throughout the United States have proven that our criminal justice system is systemically flawed and that reform is needed to help prevent future wrongful convictions.